articles

 Ask your kids what they know about George Washington?
 Research together to find new facts about our nation's 1st President.

 Now about the holiday, way back in 1879 the United States wanted honor and celebrate our first President and made George Washington's Birthday, February 22 a Federal holiday.
 Many years later in 1968, Congress passed the “Uniform Monday Holiday Act” moving many holidays, including this one to Monday in order to give workers more three day weekends, it's now observed the third Monday in February each year.
-Other than last year, the last time this Monday holiday landed on George Washington's actual birthday was in 1971.
-Another fun fact is that his birthday was sort of changed to February 22, watch the video below to learn more.
+The last time this Monday holiday landed on George Washington's actual birthday was in 2021 - the next time will be in 2027.
+Another fun fact is that his birthday was sort of changed to February 22, watch the Presidents' Day video above to learn more.

 The Everett Collection via Canva